Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 To learn more, Call Michelle Stark at the Oakdale Police Department at 651-738-1025 for complete details.

-For your convenience, Mutt Mitts dispensers are provided in most City parks to easily collect and dispose of dog waste.
+For your convenience, Mutt Mitt dispensers are provided in most City parks to easily collect and dispose of dog waste.
 Left on the ground, dog waste is not only unsightly but can pollute the water and also poses health risks.

 If you stop at the Police Department after hours, please use the speaker box located to the right of the main doors to City Hall.
 You will be connected to Washington County.